UCLA Samueli Undergraduate ScholarshipsInformation about Eligibility, Prompts for the supplemental documents, templates, etc can be found below.

 Nope.
 All UCLA Students have a profile with UCLA Academic Works.

 - If you have used this scholarship tool before, you don’t have to create a new account.
-You can just update your information and complete the Engineering Application after October 5th but before November 2nd.
+You can just update your information in the General Application and complete the Engineering Conditional Application once it opens in June 2023 (exact date TBD).

 - If you have never used this tool before, you just need to log in with your Bruin Online information (BOL) to get started.